maxparh/linqsv3/README_EN.md

 The nginx configuration is tailored for the `linqs.ru` domain.
 When deploying on your own server, **first of all** update `server_name` and related settings in `url-shortener/frontend/nginx.conf` to match your domain.

+You will also need to set up SSL certificates.
+A commented Let's Encrypt block is included in `nginx.conf` — uncomment it and point to your certificate files.
+Use [Certbot](https://certbot.eff.org/) to obtain free certificates.

 ### Quick Start (local)

 ```bash